nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Filtering patients by attribute: `find`

-You can search for patients based on their name, age, medical condition, or any other relevant criteria
+Let's say you want to filter for specific patients quickly during a busy shift.
+You can use the `find` command to search for patients based on their name, age, medical condition, or any other relevant criteria.

 Command Prefixes that can be searched: